shenii/shenii.github.io/content/project/deep-learning.md

 title = "Evolutionary ecology of multiple infections"

 # Project summary to display on homepage.
-summary = "We are studying the consequences of multiple infections for virulence evolution.
-By combining experimental evolution with mathematical modeling, we seek to understand coinfection dynamics within the context of ecological feedbacks driving the epidemiology and evolution of parasites."
+summary = "I am studying the consequences of multiple infections for virulence evolution.
+Using a joint experimental evolution and modeling approach, I seek to understand how coinfection dynamics shape the evolution of pathogens across different environments."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "ees.jpg"